duhman/web-content-scraper/README.md

     npm install
     ```

-5. Create a `.env` file in the root directory of the project and add your YouTube Data API key:
+5. Create a `.env.local` file in the root directory and add your YouTube Data API key:
     ```plaintext
     YOUTUBE_DATA_API_KEY=your_youtube_data_api_key
     ```

-### Usage
+## Usage

 1. Start the development server:
     ```bash